panviva/accelerator-integration-swagger/README.md

 - **Resource Operations**
   - `Artefact`: Return an artefact using the ID provided
   - `Artefact Categories`: List all available artefact categories
-  - `File`: Return a file (external document) from Panviva
+  - `File`: Retrieve a file (external document) from Panviva
   - `Folder`: Return information about a Panviva folder and references to each of its direct children
   - `Folder Children`: Get all the immediate children of a Panviva folder, not including grandchildren.
 Children can be folders, documents, or files (external documents)
   - `Folder Translations`: Get all the translations of a Panviva folder, along with each translated folders respective children
   - `Folder Root`: Get the root/home folder in all of Panviva, which can be drilled into using the Get Folder Children endpoint.
 Note this endpoint was formerly referred to as the 'Folder Search' endpoint
-  - `Image`: Return an image from Panviva.
+  - `Image`: Retrieve an image from Panviva.
 Image data is represented as a base64 string